Samaritan's Purse brought vital relief supplies and aid to Mozambique in the wake of the devastation of tropical Cyclones Idai and Kenneth.

 Extensive damage to schools and health facilities was reported.
 Continual rain in Mozambique forced multiple dams in the region to be opened to release high waters, causing additional flooding and distress in the low-lying river basin areas.
 In a desperate situation of humanitarian need, the government of Mozambique officially requested international assistance.
 Samaritan’s Purse were able to respond quickly, with an initial disaster response team arriving in Mozambique on Saturday 23 March.

 Lydia, her husband, and their two children aged 7 and 23 months lost their roof to Cyclone Idai.
 They were among the first families to receive heavy-duty shelter plastic from Samaritan’s Purse.

 “We trust God.
 We will start again,” Lydia said.
 “All things are broken, but we will start fixing them.”

-The Cyclone took everything – she has no food, no shelter, and no way to start over.
+The cyclone took everything – she had no food, no shelter, and no way to start over.
 Maria’s new tarp is her only supply, but she is still thanking God for it.
 “I am so thankful for Samaritan’s Purse coming here to help,” she said.
 “We pray the Lord will help you with all that you are doing from Mozambique and Beira.”

 Pastor Daniel said that Mozambique is still recovering from the brutal civil war, and now “the cyclone is like a second war, it took everything again.
 The are starting from zero.”